kolmant/alda-tsptw-implementation/README.md

 _A simple dynamic programming implementation for the TSPTW problem_

-For more information about the implementation feel free to read the associated article located in the article/ folder.
+For more information about the implementation feel free to read the associated article located in the `article` folder.

 ### Pre-requisites 📋